xmh0511/forumFinder/README.md

-This is a program that can help you rapidly search posts you expected on forums where search posts are required you to have a special member access permission.
+This is a program that can help you rapidly search posts you expected on forums where searching posts requires you to have a special member access permission.